Fr0sT-Brutal/awesome-pascal/README.md

 * [NamedPipeExchange](https://github.com/kami-soft/NamedPipeExchange). `[Delphi]` Server and client classes for communication via named pipes.
 Based on
 [FWIOCompletionPipes](http://rouse.drkb.ru/network.php#fwiocompletionpipe) unit.

-* [delphizmq](https://github.com/bvarga/delphizmq). `[Delphi]` `[FPC]` This is a binding for ZeroMQ.
+* [delphizmq](https://github.com/bvarga/delphizmq). `[Delphi]` `[FPC]` Binding for ZeroMQ.
 Should work with Delphi7+ versions and with FPC 2.6.0.
 The package contains a wrapper (zmq.pas), and a higher level api (zmqapi.pas).
 It should work with ZMQ 2.2.x, and with 3.2.x.
 For version 2.2.x undefine zmq3, in zmq.inc.
 The dll's are not part of this repo, you can download the appropriate from the official distro, and rename it to libzmq.dll.

-* [xxm](https://github.com/stijnsanders/xxm) `[Delphi]` xxm enables you to create dynamic websites in Delphi, combining both Delphi and HTML in the source files.
+* [xxm](https://github.com/stijnsanders/xxm) `[Delphi]` Library enables you to create dynamic websites in Delphi, combining both Delphi and HTML in the source files.
 The project is compiled into a module, ready for use by a pluggable protocol handler in Internet Explorer, an ISAPI Extension, an Apache module, with HTTPAPI, with CGI or SCGI, or a stand-alone HTTP server.

 * [WebSocket Component for Delphi](https://bitbucket.org/freeonterminate/websocket/src/master/) `[Delphi]` WebSocket Component for Delphi, platforms: Windows / macOS / Linux (Maybe iOS, Android)

-* [Bird Socket Server](https://github.com/mateusvicente100/bird-socket-server) `[Delphi]` This is a websocket server for Delphi.
+* [Bird Socket Server](https://github.com/mateusvicente100/bird-socket-server) `[Delphi]` Websocket server for Delphi.

-* [RealThinClient SDK](https://github.com/teppicom/RealThinClient-SDK/). `[Delphi]` RealThinClient SDK is a flexible and modular framework for building reliable and scalable cross-platform Applications with Delphi, designed for the Web by utilizing HTTP/S with full IPv4 & IPv6 support and built-in multi-threading, extensively stress-tested to ensure the highest stability
+* [RealThinClient SDK](https://github.com/teppicom/RealThinClient-SDK/). `[Delphi]` Flexible and modular framework for building reliable and scalable cross-platform Applications with Delphi, designed for the Web by utilizing HTTP/S with full IPv4 & IPv6 support and built-in multi-threading, extensively stress-tested to ensure the highest stability

+* [Ntfy for Delphi](https://github.com/hazzelnuts/ntfy-for-delphi). `[Delphi]` Friendly library to push instant notifications using ntfy.sh servers in Delphi

+* [DelphiOpenAI](https://github.com/HemulGM/DelphiOpenAI). `[Delphi]` OpenAI GPT-3 API for Delphi

+* [IPInfo API](https://github.com/HemulGM/IPInfo_API). `[Delphi]` Wrapper for IP Info API service

+* [TGBot Mini API](https://github.com/HemulGM/TGBotMini). `[Delphi]` Fast and simple API for creating a Telegram bot

+* [JabberClient](https://github.com/HemulGM/HGMJabberClient). `[Delphi]` Jabber Client.
+XMPP protocol

 ## Serial port